Max1Truc/blog/content/posts/klipad-dump.md

 Bus 003 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 ```

-ROM is the acronym for the memory of a device, and stand for Read-Only Memory, but it is usually writable anyway, so it is often used to refer to the software which runs on an Android device.
+ROM is the memory a device, and stand for Read-Only Memory, but it is usually writable anyway, so it is often used to refer to the Android software which runs on the device.
 "Stock ROM" refers to the official software created by the manufacturer of the device, while "Custom ROM" refers to a ROM created by anyone else.
 LineageOS and GrapheneOS are examples of custom ROMs for Android phones.
 So the device is in `Mask ROM mode`, may I upload my own custom ROM ?

 After copy-pasting the name of the device on Qwant, I got on a wiki by [kobol.io]. *Sroll-scroll-scroll* And... it mentions some commands starting with `sudo tools/rkdeveloptool`.

-Let's search rkdevelop on the AUR !
+Let's search rkdevelop on the AUR (Arch User Repository, a land of software) !
 ```bash
 $ yay -Ss rkdevelop
 aur/rkdeveloptool 66-1 (+2 0.01)